darrenckh8/Detector/readme.md

 Ensure you replace the placeholder values with your actual credentials before uploading the project to the ESP32.

+## Visualization with Grafana

+- The data logged to InfluxDB can be visualized using Grafana.
+- Set up a Grafana dashboard and connect it to your InfluxDB instance.
+- Create panels to display detection results, such as the number of metal and non-metal objects detected over time.
+- Use Grafana's query builder to customize the visualization to your needs.

 ## Notes

 - The `APP/creds.h` file and audio files in `APP/data/` are excluded from version control for security and storage reasons.